Blog

 Occupancy tracking

 Meeting rooms are crucial for every company because they serve as environments for brainstorming, strategic planning, and client presentations, fostering teamwork, productivity, and a positive professional image.
-Implementing meeting room occupancy tracking and data analysis is invaluable for optimizing workplace utilization and improving meeting culture.
+Implementing meeting room occupancy tracking and data analysis is invaluable for optimising workplace utilisation and improving meeting culture.
 This technology offers insights into room usage patterns, enabling informed decisions about space allocation, resource management, and potential redesigns and cost savings.

 Occupancy Tracking Types